-The District has no understanding with the Underwriter regarding the reoffering yields or prices of the Bonds and has no control over the trading of the Bonds in the secondary market.
+Other than as described in the Official Notice of Sale for the Bonds, the District has no understanding with the Initial Purchaser of the Bonds regarding the reoffering yields or prices of the Bonds and has no control over the trading of the Bonds in the secondary market.
 Moreover, there is no assurance that a secondary market will be made for the Bonds.
 If there is a secondary market, the difference between the bid and asked price of the Bonds may be greater than the difference between the bid and asked price of other bonds issued by more traditional issuers as such bonds are more generally bought, sold, or traded in the secondary market.
 See "SALE AND DISTRIBUTION OF THE BONDS."